24 Jun 2025

 Here’s how you may determine which of your competitors’ pages receive the most search traffic:

-For example, if you want to find keywords for an online sports equipment business, you can use a competitor’s domain, such as decathlon.in.
+For example, if you want to do keyword research in SEO for an online sports equipment business, you can use a competitor’s domain, such as decathlon.in.
 The report displays the top pages based on expected organic traffic, as well as the keywords that drive the most people to each page.

 Keyword research tools such as SEMrush provide extensive keyword databases that can be searched and filtered.